telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 The [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_eventsp) is a server technology that enables a client application to receive updates from a server through the HTTP protocol.
 With server-sent events, a server can send new data to the client anytime by pushing messages.

-Fiddler Everywhere supports SSE capturing out-of-the-box for HTTP/2 through all capturing modes.
+Fiddler Everywhere supports SSE capturing out-of-the-box for HTTP/2 through all capturing modes (note that SSE over HTTP/1.1 is unsupported).
 The Fiddler application allows dedicated SSE inspectors to examine and extract data from the SSE session's handshake and messages.

 ## gRPC Capturing